Barbra Streisand: First albums

 At age 21, Streisand signed a contract with Columbia Records that gave her full creative control, in exchange for less money.
 Lieberson relented and agreed to sign her.
 Nearly three decades later, she said:

 The most important thing about that first contract – actually, the thing we held out for – was a unique clause giving me the right to choose my own material.
 It was the only thing I really cared about.
 I still received lots of pressure from the label to include some pop hits on my first album, but I held out for the songs that really meant something to me.

 Streisand took advantage of this several times during her career.
 Columbia wanted to call her first album, in early 1963, Sweet and Saucy Streisand.
 She used her control to insist that it was called The Barbra Streisand Album, saying "if you saw me on TV, you could just go [to the record shop] and ask for the Barbra Streisand album."
 It reached the top 10 on the Billboard chart and won three Grammy Awards.
 The album made her the best-selling female vocalist in the country.
 The Second Barbra Streisand Album followed later that year, which established her as the "most exciting new personality since Elvis Presley."
 She ended that breakthrough year of 1963 by performing one-night concerts in Indianapolis, San Jose, Chicago, Sacramento, and Los Angeles.

 Return to the stage

 Streisand returned to Broadway in 1964 with an acclaimed performance as entertainer Fanny Brice in Funny Girl at the Winter Garden Theatre.
 The show introduced two of her signature songs, "People" and "Don't Rain on My Parade".
 Because of the musical's overnight success, she appeared on the cover of Time.
 In 1964, Streisand was nominated for a Tony Award for Best Leading Actress in a Musical but lost to Carol Channing in Hello, Dolly!
 Streisand received an honorary "Star of the Decade" Tony Award in 1970.

 In 1966, Streisand repeated her success with Funny Girl in London's West End at the Prince of Wales Theatre.
 From 1965 to 1968 she appeared in her first four solo television specials, including the Emmy Award–winning My Name is Barbra.

+Streisand applied for an apartment in two buildings in Manhattan but was rejected by the co-op boards of both buildings.
+She bought a townhouse on Manhattan's Upper East Side in 1970, which was sold after ten years.